pixelomo/GPTNews-template/SETUP.md

 To set up your cloned Flask app with Heroku, PostgreSQL, and Alembic, you'll follow these steps.
-Once the app is already deployed, and PostgreSQL is set up, focus on the Alembic migration and the security aspects.
+Once the app is deployed on heroku, and PostgreSQL is set up, focus on the Alembic migration and the security aspects.

 **Init Project:**
 - New Github repo cloned locally